mhk37/Android-Prework-HelloWorld/README.md

 ## Notes

-A challenges encountered while building the app was getting used to android studio.
+A challenge encountered while building the app was getting used to android studio.

 ## License